evhub/coconut/DOCS.md

 where `arguments` can be standard function arguments or [pattern-matching function definition](#pattern-matching-functions) arguments and `statement` can be an assignment statement or a keyword statement.
 If the last `statement` (not followed by a semicolon) is an `expression`, it will automatically be returned.

 Statement lambdas also support implicit lambda syntax such that `def -> _` is equivalent to `def (_=None) -> _` as well as explicitly marking them as pattern-matching such that `match def (x) -> x` will be a pattern-matching function.

+Note that statement lambdas have a lower precedence than normal lambdas and thus capture things like trailing commas.

 ##### Example